mlava/banner-headers/README.md

 https://pixabay.com/images/search/wallpaper/?min_width=2400&orientation=horizontal

-Finally, if you want to remove the banner there are two options:
+Finally, if you want to remove the banner:
-1. simply delete the block with the banner: url definition
-2. run the Remove Banner command via the Command Palette
+1. run the Remove Banner command via the Command Palette